lyteword/chspurgeon-tod/volume-5/psalm-104.md

 (f) They are very venerable.

-3\.The fulness of living principle: "The trees of the Lord are full of sap."
+3\.
+The fulness of living principle: "The trees of the Lord are full of sap."

 (a) This is vitally necessary.